Our Packages for Germany

 Your wedding planner in Germany

-As your dedicated wedding planner in Germany, Nicole will be with you every step of the planning process and offer advice and help wherever possible.
+As your dedicated wedding planner in Germany, Vanessza will be with you every step of the planning process and offer advice and help wherever possible.
 Together with our trusted vendors and local partners, she will help you set up your highly personal wedding day in Germany.

 Reasons to get married in Germany